 Members would be aware of the recommendations of the Play Pitch Strategy, the Built Facilities Strategy and the Local Football Facilities Plan for Brentwood, which was a separate report within the agenda.
 The recommendations in respect of football looked at the need for additional 3G pitches ideally as part of a football hub, and the Brentwood Centre site was identified as a priority.
 The site was also home to Brentwood Town Football Club and there is an urgent need for the club to upgrade its changing room facilities to meet the requirements of the Bostick League.
 It was proposed that the Council work with the club, the Football Foundation and the Bostick League to look at a viable solution for the club.
-It was also proposed that a feasibility study was undertaken to explore the potential development of a football hub at the Brentwood Town Football Club.
+It was also proposed that a feasibility study was undertaken to explore the potential development of a football hub at the Brentwood Centre site which would support a number of clubs including Brentwood Town Football Club.
 This would identify preferred location, configuration, surveys required and external funding sources to reduce any budgetary considerations required by the Council.